terroo/terroo.github.io/_posts/2018-12-10-how-to-reset-the-mysql-root-user-password-when-it-can-not-log-in.md

 + You must first stop the mysql server
 {% highlight bash  %}
 systemctl stop mysqld.service # systemd
-rc-update start mysqld.service # openrc
+rc-update stop mysqld.service # openrc
 {% endhighlight  %}

 + Then you need to start the server in safe mode